XiangJiang-lmu/CA05-kNN-based-Movie-Recommender/README.md

 # CA05-kNN-based-Movie-Recommender
-# This is a easy model
+# This is an easy model
 # Firstly I have to get the data and check the data
 # Then I just need to select feature and make a easy encoding for these columns, look the new dataframe though this is not used a encoding mothod
 # And also I need to make the X_train data always to build the K-NN model